 OU COP Poster Template

-Download the Poster Template File to standardize the look of you poster presentations
+Download the Poster Template to standardize the look of your poster presentations

 Faculty cannot sign any contract on behalf of the college or university.
 Institutional signature authority is through ORA.

 Contracts include agreements, amendments, modifications, and any other arrangement that obligates the University or its employees.Questions regarding specific contract agreements listed below should be directed to the following OUCOP staff:

 - Confidentiality Agreements